Gtomika/spring-caching-poc/README.md

 docker compose -f docker-compose.yaml up -d
 ```

+This will create Postgres and a Redis container.

-Add all variables in `.env` to the run configuration or use env file reader plugins in IntelliJ.
+Create a run configuration that launches `org.caching.poc.CachingApplication` Add all variables in `.env` to
+the run configuration, or use an env file reader plugins in IntelliJ.